a13xp0p0v/kernel-hardening-checker/README.md

 But nobody likes checking configs manually.
 So let the computers do their job!

-__kconfig-hardened-check__ helps me to check the Linux kernel options against my security hardening preferences, which are based on the
+__kconfig-hardened-check__ is a tool for checking the security hardening options of the Linux kernel.
+The recommendations are based on

   - [KSPP recommended settings][1]
   - [CLIP OS kernel configuration][2]